PhilipSada/global-superstore-sales-analysis/README.md

 ## Problem Statement
-1. What is the total sales for the superstore?
-2. Which product has the highest overall sales?
+1. Which product generates the most overall sales?
-3. Which market has the highest overall sales?
+2. Which markets are  our top selling markets?
-4. Which country has the highest overall sales?
+3. Which country in each of those markets has the highest overall sales?

 ## Exploratory Data Analysis
 The following explorary data analysis was conducted in Microsoft SQL Server to understand the dataset.